Alfred Richard Cecil Selwyn: Canada

 To carry out this far-ranging work, a larger staff was required, and with newly secured funding for the Survey from the government, Selwyn was able to build up his staff from six parties in the field in 1870 to fourteen in 1890.
 That same year, Parliament passed an act making the Geological Survey a separate department of the government, reporting to the Minister of the Interior.
 This was solid recognition of the Survey's growing importance to the expansion of Canada's economy.

 Selwyn also faced the challenge of moving the headquarters of the Survey from its long-time home in Montreal (since 1842) to Ottawa in 1881.
 The move triggered a tremendous outcry in Montreal, with the main concern being the loss of the GSC's popular museum.
 It also involved a logistics challenge, given the weight and size of many of the rock, mineral and fossil specimens in the GSC collections.
 Selwyn reported in his 1881 summary report to parliament that the move had included "1,729 boxes; 101 barrels; 162 miscellaneous packages – gross weight 282,585 lbs".

 In 1874 Selwyn was elected fellow of the Royal Society.
 In 1876 he was awarded the Murchison Medal of the Geological Society of London, and he was created CMG in 1886 for his distinguished work as assistant to the Canadian Commissioners at the exhibitions in Philadelphia (1876), Paris (1878) and London (1886).
 Selwyn was awarded the Clarke Medal by the Royal Society of New South Wales in 1884.
 In 1884, he wrote the Canadian portion of Edward Stanford's Compendium of Geography and Travel.
 Selwyn retired in 1894 to Vancouver, British Columbia, where he died on 19 October 1902.

 Selwyn Rock (an exposed Permian glacial pavement) at Inman Valley in South Australia, Selwyn Range in the Canadian Rockies and in North West Queensland and Selwyn Street in Hackett, a suburb of the Australian Capital Territory, are named after him.
+Mount Selwyn in Victoria was named after him by the geologist Alfred Howitt.